fullstackreact/30-days-of-react/day-03/post.md

 In our case, three instances of `<Entry>` components receive three different strings via `text` prop.

-Finally, it's time to change the contents of `<p>` paragraph, so individual components display the string passed to them via props.
+Finally, you need to change the contents of `<p>` paragraph, so individual entries display the string passed to them via props.

 > Curly braces allow you to embed JavaScript expressions in JSX.

-In this case, we use curly braces to replace dynamic text with the string value of `text` property in `props` object.
+In the example above, we used curly braces to use string value of `props.text` instead of static lorem ipsum text.

 ## Final words

-Today's lesson was a step in the right direction, but we have barely scratched the surface of understanding true potential of React.
+We have barely scratched the surface of understanding true potential of the library.
 Let's continue learning about dynamic features of React.